 The Depository Receipts are not listed on the stock exchange but may be traded.
 The Bank maintains a market in Depository Receipts, whereby the price is determined on the basis of the net asset value as described under the heading "The Offering - Issue Price".
-For the execution of buy and sell orders relating to Depository Receipts, a transaction fee of 0.5% is charged.
+During certain periods, the price of the Depository Receipts may be fixed for campaigning purposes.
+This will be posted on the local websites.
+For the execution of buy and sell orders relating to Depository Receipts, a transaction fee of 0.5% is charged (with a minimum fee of EUR 5 for subscriptions made through the Spanish and UK branches).
 These transaction fees are charged over the total price of the transaction, i.e. the price per Depository Receipt times the number of Depository Receipts.

-Discounts on the purchase price or transaction fee will be available to certain investors in certain periods.
-The Bank will make the information concerning these discounts publicly available.
+Discounts on the purchase price or the transaction fee can be available to certain investors in certain periods.
+These discounts will be made public on the local websites of the Bank.